-Bachelor’s degree with a major in: Industrial Engineering and Management or another major in Science, Engineering or Technology.
+Bachelor’s degree (or equivalent) with the main field of study: Industrial Engineering and Management or another main field of study in Science, Engineering or Technology.

-Note: A Bachelor's degree in Business Administration (BBA or B.B.A.) or Economics does not fulfill the requirement.
+Note: A Bachelor's degree with the main field of study in Business Administration (BBA or B.B.A.) or Economics does not fulfill the requirement.

 Prerequisites: Mathematics (at least 30 credits including Mathematical Statistics at least 7,5 credits) and studies in one or several of the following subjects: Industrial Management, Logistics, Operations Management and/or Supply Chain Management (at least 15 credits)